 The FMS is run by Family Ministries Norway (Family Focus) and provides a family-friendly framework for the school.
 Children of students will be integrated as an important part of our community.

 The FMS is a registered U of N Course.
 Course code: FAM/CNH 231 under the College of Counseling and Healthcare.
+Completion of a discipleship training school is required for getting credits, but some exceptions can be made if you’d like to attend without credits.

 By serving on teams that hold seminars regarding marriage, relationships, and parenting, you will be able to apply what you’ve learned during lecture phase.
 You will also have opportunities to help plan and conduct family camps in some locations.
 You will participate in a limited amount of supervised family counseling opportunities.
 Families will have an opportunity to minister together during the field assignment.